-“That’s the first time you’ve ever called me ‘Scorp’”, he informed me matter-of-fact when he got close enough.
+“That’s the first time you’ve ever called me ‘Scorp’”, he said, grinning.
 Without warning, he put his hands under my broom and lifted me further into the air.
 I shrieked and rose higher.

 “I hate you!”
 I screamed at him, but there was no need to yell.
 He’d already jumped on his own broom and risen to my height.

 “Higher!” he cried, and he coaxed me further and further away from the ground.

 Eventually, I was able to direct my broom to where I wanted to go, and I even tried accelerating.
 I grudgingly accepted that flying wasn't too bad and the view was beautiful.
 But not beautiful enough to make me want to stay there.
 When I’d finally had enough and Scorpius taught me how to land properly, I slipped of the broom on shaky legs and fell over.
 He landed much more gracefully a few metres away.

 “What are you doing?”
 Callie yelled, coming in to land beside me.
 I tried to salute her as captain, but I was just too tired and I started to giggle.

 “Stop this and get back on your broom!”
 She continued, too keyed up to remember that I wasn’t on her team and we weren’t actually training.

 “Aye aye sir,” I giggled from where I was sprawled on the ground, and her eyes bulged.
 Sophie landed beside her and grinned at the situation.